 You’ll also have a chance to sample fresh produce, fish, spices and cheeses at a cozy eatery near the market.
 Finish your tour with a private coffee tasting at a hip coffeehouse in the trendy Neubau, Vienna’s seventh district.

 - Breakfast stop: tea or Viennese coffee and seasonal strudel

 - Lunch stop: Main course, warm dessert and a glass of Austrian wine

 - Street food stop: small goulash or roast pork, or vegetarian option

 - Coffee House Stop: Tea, Viennese coffee or hot chocolate

 The opera house of Vienna, known for Viennese arts

-Opera House (Wiener Staatsoper) — The Opera House is probably the most-beloved symbol of Viennese arts, and one of the first buildings to be rebuilt in the postwar era.
+The Opera House of Vienna (Wiener Staatsoper) is probably the most-beloved symbol of Viennese arts, and one of the first buildings to be rebuilt during the post-war era.

-The lush curtains and overall elegance contribute to the atmosphere of the Opera (even the nosebleed seats, so steeply pitched and close to the ceiling a nosebleed becomes a distinct possibility).
+History of the Opera Hoise of Vienna aside, you will immediately notice that the lush curtains and overall elegance contribute to the overall atmosphere of the Opera (even the nosebleed seats, so steeply pitched and close to the ceiling a nosebleed becomes a distinct possibility).

-Inexpensive standing room tickets are made available for every performance and sold the day of the performance.
-The line forms about 2 hours prior to the performance.
+For those not looking to spend too much, you will be happy to know that the inexpensive standing room tickets are made available for every performance and sold the day of the performance.
+Just keep in mind that the line forms about 2 hours prior to the performance.